GAZKV/remote-key/Readme.md

    pip install -r requirements.txt
    ```
    On Windows you can run `install.cmd` instead, which performs the same installation step using the virtual environment's Python interpreter.
+   Installing `pywin32` is optional; if it's missing, the backend provides fallback key codes so basic functionality still works.

 ## Running the server